sanjaysudi-builds/simple-calculator-python/README.md

-# simple-calculator-python
-A simple calculator using Python
+# Simple Calculator using Python

+This is a basic calculator program written in Python.

+## Features
+- Addition
+- Subtraction
+- Multiplication
+- Division